4th of July Sale in the Etsy Shop! 2025

 Decreased Traffic

 With people utilizing AI more and more these days, they tend to visit websites less.
 This is especially obvious with the integration of Google’s Gemini (AI feature), among others.
 Now when you Google something Gemini will often give you a summary of the best or most common answers at the top the search results.
-This might answer your question enough to keep you from clicking around at the rest of the search results.
+This will probably answer your question enough to keep you from clicking around at the rest of the search results and viewing individual pages.

 Decreased Ad Revenue